What accessible content is

 On this page

-- What content is
+- What content needs to be accessible

-- Things you need to fix
+- Content you need to fix

 - Third party content under someone else’s control